Search Contractor ToolStack

 Result: Consistently high call quality across every interaction.
 But you’re paying human rates ($3.45-$5.40/minute) even when someone calls to ask what time you close.

 Why this matters for contractors: Most contractor calls are simple.
 “I need an estimate.”
 “Do you service my area?”
 “When can you come out?”
-AI handles these seamlessly.
+AI handles these cleanly.
 The calls that need humans — insurance supplements, angry homeowners, complex project scoping — are a minority.
 Smith.ai’s architecture matches your cost to your call mix.
 Ruby charges human rates regardless.

 Pricing: Per-Call vs. Per-Minute at Real Contractor Volumes